Predicate Logic as a Modelling Language: The IDP System: Introduction

-In this paper, we present the \idp system, a state-of-the art \KBS.
-The system already exists for several years, but only recently evolved into a \KBS.
-Up until 2012, \idp was a model expansion system (the \idptwo system)\footnote{Given a logical theory and a structure interpreting the domain of discourse, model expansion searches for a model of the theory that extends the structure.} capable of representing knowledge in a rich extension of \FO and performing model expansion by applying its grounder \gidl and its solver \minisatid.
-Recently, we have extended it into \emph{the \idp knowledge-base framework} for general knowledge representation and reasoning (referred to as \idpthree); the earlier technology is reused for its model expansion inference.
+The \idp system is a state-of-the art \KBS.
+The system is already in existence for several years, but only recently evolved into a \KBS.
+Up until 2012, \idp was a model expansion system (the \logicname{IDP2} system)\footnote{Given a logical theory and a structure interpreting the domain of discourse, model expansion searches for a model of the theory that extends the structure.} capable of representing knowledge in a rich extension of \FO and performing model expansion by applying its grounder \gidl and its solver \minisatid.
+Recently, we have extended it into \emph{the \idp knowledge base framework} for general knowledge representation and reasoning (referred to as \logicname{IDP3}); the earlier technology is reused for its model expansion inference.
 The \idp system goes beyond the \KBS paradigm: for a \KBS to be truly applicable in practical software engineering domains, it needs to provide an imperative programming interface, see~\cite{IDPKBS}.
-Such an interface, in which logical components are first-class citizens, allows users to handle in- and output (e.g., to a physical database), to modify logical objects in a procedural way and to combine multiple inferences to solve more involved tasks.
-In this paper, we use \KBS to refer to this 3-component architecture consisting of language, inferences and procedural integration.
+Such an interface, in which logical components are first-class citizens, allows users to handle in- and output (e.g., to a physical database), to modify logical objects in a procedural way and to combine multiple inference methods to solve more involved tasks.
+In this chapter, we use \KBS to refer to a three tier architecture consisting of language, inference methods and procedural integration.
 The \idp system provides such a procedural integration through the scripting language Lua~\cite{SPE/IerusalimschyFC96}.
 The system's name IDP, \emph{Imperative-Declarative Programming}, also refers to this paradigm.